 Then, right before my flight left, I rushed to the bookstore.
 I thought that maybe it wasn’t available in the Philippines, and I’d regret it if I didn’t get it.
 A few months after returning home, I saw the book in the Philippines, but I was still happy that I bought the book because I love it.

-It is one of the books that I’ve reread so many times because I still have yet to fully apply it in my life.
+It is one of the books that I’ve reread so many times.
 I think I have the same relationship with A Kid’s Guide to Managing Time.
 There’s just so many practical advice in the book that I haven’t been able to try everything.

 More Music TV Movies Books: